 Globally-and for our business-2021 was a year of profound change.
-We wished our former CEO Bill Peressini well as he entered retirement and welcomed our Global Head of Real Assets Christoph Schumacher.
-We rebranded as Manulife Investment Management, bringing our 36-year track record as Hancock Natural Resource Group under the same banner as our other investment management capabilities.
-And after a six year hiatus, we reentered Brazil with two acquisitions for our clients.
+We wished our former CEO Bill Peressini well as he entered into retirement and were delighted to welcome our new Global Head of Real Assets Christoph Schumacher.
+We rebranded as Manulife Investment Management, bringing our 36-year track record as Hancock Natural Resource Group (HNRG) under the same banner as the rest of our private and public investment management capabilities.
+And after six years of hiatus, we reentered Brazil with two significant acquisitions for our clients.

-As the world shifts into a "new normal" post-COVID-19, we've seen many changes on the global scene that we expect to be positive and enduring.
-Corporate net-zero commitments have taken off exponentially, highlighting forests' ability to offer natural climate solutions.
-We're thrilled to support Manulife's Journey to Net Zero and acquired nearly 90,000 acres of forest to be managed for climate impact and carbon value.
+As the world shifts into a "new normal" post-COVID-19, we've seen many changes on the global scene that we expect to be both positive and enduring.
+Corporate net-zero commitments have taken off exponentially, and with them, a focus on forests' ability to offer natural climate solutions.
+We're thrilled to be supporting Manulife's Journey to Net Zero and acquired Project Blueback in Maine-nearly 90,000 acres of forest to be managed for climate impact and carbon value-as a cornerstone of Manulife's strategy.
 Further afield, we've collaborated with forest sector colleagues in the World Business Council for Sustainable Development (WBCSD) to launch Phase I of the Forest Sector Net Zero Roadmap.

-The rise of natural capital is another trend we believe to be positive and enduring.
-Just as the Dasgupta Report has highlighted how we can manage biodiversity loss, natural capital is picking up steam as an investment consideration.
-While it's not a new concept, the idea that it can be measured and monetized at scale is, and markets are beginning to pay attention.
-Witness last year's announcement of the US\$10 billion Natural Capital Investment Alliance and the launch of Natural Asset Companies on the NYSE.
-As stewards of nearly 6 million acres brimming with natural capital, we're deeply engaged in the conversation on business and nature: We've helped lay out the framework for the Task Force on Nature-related Financial Disclosures (TNFD), putting forward our approach to valuing biodiversity, and defining how companies can be "nature-positive."
+The rise of natural capital is another global trend we believe to be positive and enduring.
+Just as the Dasgupta Report has highlighted global biodiversity loss and what to do about it, natural capital is picking up steam as an investment consideration.
+While it's not a new concept, the idea that it can be measured and monetized at scale certainly is, and markets are beginning to pay attention.
+Witness last year's announcement of the US\$10 billion Natural Capital Investment Alliance and the launch of Natural Asset Companies on the NYSE as two examples.
+As stewards of nearly 6 million acres brimming with natural capital, we're deeply engaged in the global conversation on business and nature: We've helped to lay out the framework for the Task Force on Nature-related Financial Disclosures (TNFD), putting forward our approach to valuing biodiversity, and defining how companies can be "nature-positive."

 Yet the more things change, the more they stay the same.
-One thing that hasn't changed is our unwavering commitment to sustainable timberland investment management for our clients, whether the objective is financial returns, carbon sequestration, ecosystem preservation, or a combination.
-Sustainability is core to our investment process and our property management, from harnessing our proprietary sustainability tool kit during transaction due diligence, to ensuring 100%1 of our forests are globally certified as sustainable, to insisting on high-integrity carbon project development.
+One thing that hasn't changed is our unwavering commitment to full-service sustainable timberland investment management for our clients, whether the objective is financial returns, carbon sequestration, ecosystem preservation, or a combination.
+Sustainability is core to our investment process and our property management, from harnessing our proprietary sustainability tool kit during due diligence for all transactions, to ensuring 100% of our forests are globally certified as sustainable, to insisting on high-integrity carbon project development through our carbon principles, carbon standards working group, and carbon tool kit for evaluating new projects.